 Everything is packaged, from toothpaste to computers.
 Packaged goods surround us in our daily lives, yet we seldom give packaging materials much thought!
 See how packages are physically tested on vibration, drop and compression equipment to simulate truck, rail, and airplane shipment.
 You can even operate the drop tester!
 Step into the environmental chamber that simulates various levels of temperature and relative humidity.
 Examine and handle antique and modern packages.
 See leading-edge packaging production and testing equipment.
 Shrink wrap your wallet!
-Learn secrets of how things you use daily are packaged.^ Back to Top
+Learn secrets of how things you use daily are packaged.

 RITâ€™s Environmental Sustainability Health & Safety major was selected as one of the four best environmental programs in the nation!
-Environmental Managers earn high salaries helping companies produce goods and services without contaminating the environment.
+This major will prepare you to be a champion of environmental sustainability and health & safety.
+You'll learn how we eliminate release of pollutants into the environment and develop solutions for real life safety problems.
 Come try on a Level-A Emergency Responder Hazardous Materials Suit and learn how they protect workers from hazardous chemicals in the workplace, and citizens from chemical pollutants in the environment.^ Back to Top

 Perhaps you are a philosopher.
 So, perhaps, is everyone else, at least sometimes and to some extent.
 What is philosophy?
 One traditional answer, going back to the origin of the word in ancient Greece, was that philosophy is the love of wisdom.
 Another, is that philosophy is the attempt to answer apparently important questions that don't yet have clear-cut answers.
 What kind of life should you lead?
 What makes the difference between things that are ethically OK and things that are wrong?
 To what extent are the choices we make products of our heredity and our environmental background?
 If everything we can know about the world relies biologically on our sensory equipment, how can we know about things we can't sense, like electrons or quarks?
 And if there are other ways of coming to know things, what are they?
 Philosophy prepares you to read, write, and think critically.
 Find out what they do, how they do it, and why they do it.

 Chemistry, imagination, and the world around us.
 Color, mystery, excitementâ€”chemistry!
 Learn about everyday chemical mysteries.
 Where does color come from?
 What is a chemical reaction?
 How do materials behave under extreme conditions?
 Chemistry as a career is fun!

 You will be involved in an actual clinical scenario, utilizing patient history and physical examination findings, while gaining an introduction to various diagnostic evaluations.
 By proceeding through this case, you will be guided to uncover the appropriate diagnosis.
 In this clinical vignette, you will be encouraged to illustrate appropriate risk factors and associated findings contributing to this diagnosis.
-The patient's prognosis and future preventive strategies for health promotion will be discussed. ** August only
+The patient's prognosis and future preventive strategies for health promotion will be discussed.

 What is it about particle physics that makes it newsworthy?
 Is it your tax dollars going towards giant machines that probe the mysteries of the universe?
 Does the Higgs boson endow you with your mass every time you step on the bathroom scale?
 Do neutrinos really travel faster than light?
 Come see a working detector that shows you some of the particles that are streaming through your body every second, and find out what all the fuss is about! ** July only